tinaponting/protect-wordpress/README.md

 * None above takes power from your blog!

-If oy got googleI bing XML files, set them t0 444 0r if it works: 440:) for safety Set you robots.txt to 444.
+If you got google / bing XML files, set them t0 444 0r if it works: 440:) for safety Set you robots.txt to 444.
 Do not use: humans.txt, it mostly slow down your blog, ads.txt?
 Set to 444 or 440.
 Bloga I Love:
 * Perishable Press: https://perishablepress.com/   Always something new to read about security.